- Download our Moving to France Guide (PDF)

 Cottages

-Cottages are more common in the rural areas of France.
+Cottages are more common in rural areas of France.
 These are usually for sale, but some are rented out on a short-term basis for holidaymakers, especially near the coastal regions in the south of France.
-Cottages in rural France are also frequently available as renovation projects.
-These can be bought for a low price but are usually in need of considerable restoration.
+Cottages in rural France are also frequently available for renovation projects.
+These can be bought for a low price but usually need considerable restoration, particularly in areas of energy efficiency, roofing, and plumbing.

 Cottages vary considerably in price depending on their condition, location and size.
-They can be suitable for expat families planning to live in France for a long period of time or those who want to avoid the fast pace of city life.
+They can be suitable for families planning to live in France for a long period or those who want to avoid the fast pace of city life.

 Châteaux